brandonhorst/elliptical/CONTRIBUTING.md

 ##Lacona Core Development

 The Lacona Core is contained in this repositiory, [brandonhorst/lacona](http://github.com/brandonhorst/github).
 It contains the logic for Lacona's core functionality - understanding phrases, parsing an input string, and giving output.
-It also conatains 5 built-in phrases: `choice`, `sequence`, `repeat`, `value,` and `literal`.
+It also contains 5 built-in phrases: `choice`, `sequence`, `repeat`, `value,` and `literal`.

 The Lacona core is currently written entirely in JavaScript.
 Building is done using GulpJS.
 Tests are written using Mocha, Chai, and Sinon, and use PhantomJS for automated browser testing.

-The core depends upon `lodash` and `async`.
-I would love to see those both removed at some point for the sake of file size, but for now these two dependencies are fine.
+The core depends upon `lodash`, `async`, and `semver`.
+I would love to see these removed at some point for the sake of file size, but for now these dependencies are fine.

 What needs to be done:

 - Clear plan for features required for initial release
 - 100% test coverage
-- Utility to browserify Lacona bundled with a number of phrases, for web developers

 ##Lacona Phrase Development